 - Take place under the supervision of a CPA with an active license

-- Experience earned in academia must occur over at least four academic semesters of teaching at least six credit hours per semester.
+- Experience earned in academia must occur over at least four academic semesters of teaching at least six credit hours over the course of a semester

 Regardless of what setting the practical work experience takes place in it must involve at least one of these skills approved by the state board: